olegbragin/pincalapp/README.md

 # pincal
-Simple calendar focusing gestures to see the events.
+Simple calendar focusing on gestures to see the events.